 A Roth IRA offers a number of benefits that are not available with a traditional IRA or other pre-tax retirement plans, including:

-- Potential tax-free growth
+- Potential tax-free growth and withdrawals

 A conversion of a pre-tax retirement plan to a Roth IRA is generally taxable in the year of the conversion, so it is important to weigh the costs and benefits of a Roth IRA conversion.
 Consult your tax advisor to learn more about the pros and cons and to help you determine if a Roth conversion is right for you.